About Commodore®

 The arrows are also inspired by the naval pennant for a Commodore, a nod to leadership and legacy.
 And when viewed with a little imagination: the “C”, the arrows laid flat, and then upright… you can almost see the letters CBM - Commodore Business Machines, our earlier name - hidden in plain sight.

-You may see others using a ‘Commodore’ name or even that iconic logo.
-But there’s only one official Commodore® - powered by all 47 surviving original trademarks dating back to 1983, and upheld in court as the sole heir to the legacy.
+You may see others using a ‘Commodore’ name or even borrowing our iconic original logo, a bit like you may see cheap shoes with a Nike logo slapped on them.
+But there’s only one official Commodore®, upheld in court as the sole heir to the legacy.
+Nobody else can claim that, and you will notice that they don't.

 Imposters may copy, but they can’t compute.

-We’ve reached out in goodwill to some of these fan-led efforts, encouraging collaboration and offering to help legitimise their efforts.
-But while we may admire such passion, make no mistake - unauthorised exploitation of a brand that Jack Tramiel worked so hard to build, has no connection to the original IP, to our many key members of the original Commodore team, and to our Founder's original spirit.
+We reached out in goodwill to some of these fan-led efforts, encouraging collaboration and offering to help legitimise their efforts.
+But while we did not receive an agreement from them, and whilst we may also admire such passion, make no mistake - unauthorised exploitation of a brand that Founder Jack Tramiel worked so hard to build, has no connection to the original IP, to our many key members of the original Commodore team, and to Tramiel's original spirit.

 Where Jack Tramiel discovered the power of computing to transform society, today’s Commodore aims to use computing to simplify it again.
 Not to add more, but to help us reconnect with less.